agup/soundness_saliency/README.txt

 #First, please run save noise batch to save the batch of images that will be used to create Gamma for our method
-#We changed batch_size to 1000 so we had 1000 noise images.
+#You may not get the exact same results we did because we changed batch_size to 1000 in save_noise_batch.py  so we had 1000 noise images.
 Here we have set it to 100 because of github file size limitations

 python3 save_noise_batch.py

 #Next, we generate some random sample inputs (of course please replace with your own inputs if need be)